SaltSouls/Shifty/README.md

 - - - - -

 This script is a collaborative effort by the Aseprite community and is provided at no cost.
-If you have been forced to pay for this script, it is a scam, and the page should be reported to the one of the active maintainers.
+If you have been forced to pay for this script, it is a scam, and the page should be reported to one of the active maintainers.

 <div align="center">